 The FCPX toolbox provides Final Cut Pro X users with essential effects and devices that all serious editors can use to finish and polish their projects.

 From masking tools to stage lights, the FCPX toolbox can quickly and easily create looks that would otherwise not be possible in Final Cut Pro X.

-In this lesson, we will cover the letterbox tool.
+In this lesson, we will cover the Guide Line tool.

-Let's begin by selecting a clip in the FCPX media library and dragging it to the timeline.
+Let's begin by selecting a clip or image in the FCPX media library and dragging it to the timeline.

-Once, you have your clip in the timeline, go to the FCPX titles library to locate the letterbox tool.
+Once you have you have your clip and media in the timeline, go to the FCPX titles library to locate the Guide Line tool.